Taro and Jiro

 Incredibly, nearly one year later, a new expedition arrived and discovered that two of the dogs, Taro and Jiro, had survived (among the 15 dogs, seven found dead and six were never found).
 Taro and Jiro became heroes and famous for their will to live having survived alone for 11 months in extremely harsh conditions.

 Taro returned to Sapporo, Japan and lived at Hokkaido University until his death in 1970, after which he was stuffed and put on display at the university’s museum.
-Jiro died in Antarctica in 1960 of natural causes and the remains are located at the National Science Museum of Japan in Ueno Park.
+Jiro died in Antarctica in 1960 of natural causes and the remains are located at the National Museum of Nature and Science in Ueno Park.

 Today Taro and Jiro are together in a small park at the port of Nagoya, in front of Fuji, a retired icebreaker ship with many research expeditions at the South Pole between 1965 and 1985.